jakob-bagterp/colorist-for-python/docs/user-guide/effects-and-styling.md

     - Effects
 ---

-# Text Effects and Styling
+# How to Print Text Effects and Text Styling in Python
 ## Full Text Functions
 ### Examples
 In addition to colors, Colorist can also add effects when you print text in the terminal.
 How to print a full line of text with effects: